 Short break services for disabled children

-All local authorities have a duty to provide short break services, for more information speak to someone who is already involved with your child like a therapist, special educational needs co-ordinator (SENCO), nurse or social care worker.
+We have a duty to provide short break services.
+For more information speak to someone who is already involved with your child like a therapist, special educational needs coordinator, nurse or social care worker.

-If you do not receive a service at the moment you can contact Call Derbyshire on 01629 533190.
+If you do not receive a service at the moment you can contact Call Derbyshire tel: 01629 533190.

 Aiming High short breaks

 - flexible one-to-one support for the child or young person or

 Between 19 February 2016 and 29 March 2016 a consultation took place on proposals that, if implemented, would cease the Aiming High Derbyshire Offer.

 We received 64 responses to the consultation.
 We wish to thank everyone who took the time to respond.

 At the Cabinet meeting held on the 24 May 2016 the decision was made to no longer provide Aiming High as part of the Derbyshire short breaks offer from 1 October 2016.

 From 1 October 2016 short break services will only be available to disabled children and young people and their families following an assessment that identifies that short break support is necessary.
 Families seeking additional support will be advised to contact Call Derbyshire tel: 01629 533190.